-The ACS37610 is suitable for space-constrained applications because of its low-profile eight-pin surface-mount thin-shrink small-outline package (TSSOP) package (Allegro part number suffix -LU) that is lead (Pb) free, with 100% matte tin leadframe plating.
+The ACS37610 is suitable for space-constrained applications because of its low-profile eight-pin surface-mount thin-shrink smalloutline package (TSSOP; Allegro suffix LU) that is lead (Pb) free, with 100% matte tin leadframe plating.
 The sensor can be mounted in a horizontal or vertical orientation relative to the busbar, providing superior flexibility in mechanical assemblies.